Analyzing GrowGeneration (NASDAQ:GRWG) and The Toro (NASDAQ:TTC)

 |2.25

-GrowGeneration presently has a consensus price target of $16.14, indicating a potential downside of 3.34%.
-The Toro has a consensus price target of $88.00, indicating a potential upside of 7.19%.
+GrowGeneration currently has a consensus target price of $16.14, suggesting a potential downside of 29.75%.
+The Toro has a consensus target price of $88.00, suggesting a potential upside of 1.38%.
 Given The Toro’s higher probable upside, analysts clearly believe The Toro is more favorable than GrowGeneration.

 Summary